cloudcity/deathstare/README.md

 Deathstare is a set of tools for load-testing JSON REST APIs.
-It provides a promise-alike JSON REST API client, a Rails engine-based web dashboard, and auto-scaling test workers on Heroku.
+It provides a promise-alike JSON REST API client, a Rails engine-based web dashboard, auto-scaling test workers on Heroku, and streaming results to/from Librato.

 ## Rationale